Belinda Neal: Labor expulsion and reinstatement

-On 24 July 2017, officers of the Labor's New South Wales branch adopted the decision of the party's Internal Appeals Tribunal to expel Neal from the party, after the tribunal determined that she had engaged in "unworthy conduct" in a form of branch stacking called "walking the books", which was prohibited under Labor rules.
-The expulsion was overturned in 2022, allowing her to rejoin the party as a full member.
+On 24 July 2017, officers of the Labor's New South Wales branch adopted the decision of the party's Internal Appeals Tribunal to expel Neal from the party, after the tribunal was instructed by the then General Secretary.The expulsion was overturned in 2022, allowing her to rejoin the party as a full member.
 Neal was awarded a life honour by Labor in 2024, in recognition of her efforts to the party.

 Central Coast Council

 In August 2024, Neal announced that she would contest preselection for Central Coast Council at the September 2024 local government elections.
 She was successful in her preselection bid and was chosen as the party's leader for the council, as well as the lead candidate in Gosford West Ward.
-Neal was elected in position 2 of 3 at the subsequent election.